Your semester at WU from start to finish

 Your home university has to nominate you for an exchange semester at WU.
-After you’ve been nominated, you will receive your nomination letter from your home university, as well as a welcome email from your coordinator at WU to inform you about the next steps.
+After you’ve been nominated, you will receive your nomination letter from your home university, as well as a welcome email from the Incoming Team at WU to inform you about the next steps.
 For an exchange in the winter semester, you should receive the welcome email in the first week of May; for the summer semester, it will be sent in the first week of November.

 You do not have to take any action yourself before you receive the welcome email.

 how to complete the online pre-enrollment,

 how to sign up for optional acitivities at the start of the semester and

 WU does not have on-campus accommodation but there are many accommodation providers in close range.
 Check out our accommodations section for more information on housing options we recommend.

 We gladly welcome students with physical, mental, and health-related conditions.
 WU Vienna offers a barrier-free campus experience and provides services, such as BeAble, Student Counselling, and an Ombuds Office for Students.
 In Vienna, certain student residence halls also offer wheelchair-accessible and barrier-free facilities.
 If these housing options are of interest for you, please click here for more information.
 In case you require assistance or other support services, you should contact the international office of your home university, which will then in turn inform your coordinator at WU.
 We are happy to assist and organize needed services if necessary!